Phytolizer/hackpp/README.md

 !SUB x $1
 !ENDWHILE
 ```
+While loops with more meaningful comparisons (e.g. `!WHILELT x y`) are planned for future releases.

+`!GOTO` is also a part of the language.
+It forces a jump to an existing label.

 ### Math
+All math operations are performed in-place -- that is, the result is stored in the first operand.

 Right now, you can only add or subtract two values. `!ADD x $1` adds 1 to x and stores it in x. `!SUB x $10` subtracts 10 from x and stores it in x.